Contributors

 Andrew Murray is Chief of Staff of Unite the Union and a member of the General Council of the TUC.
 Until recently, he was Chair of Stop the War coalition, and he is also a former Morning Star journalist.

-James Bloodworth blogs at the Independent, Jacobin and his own blog, Obliged to Offend.
+James Bloodworth has blogged at the Independent, Jacobin and written on his own blog, Obliged to Offend, but is now Editor of Left Foot Forward.

 Ben Mitchell is a freelance political analyst providing commentary on current affairs with a particular (but certainly not exclusive) interest in all things British.
 He writes for Left Foot Forward and is also a contributor for Liberal Conspiracy and tweets as @bmitchellwrites.